Best Practices Quick List

 Our medical directors on the front lines stress the importance of communication between the hospital leadership, the medical staff, and the local public health authorities.
 Because guidance about the epidemic changes rapidly, it’s helpful to designate a specific individual from leadership to act as your hospital’s interface between the bedside provider and public health authorities.

 This is particularly important because public health guidelines around COVID-19 are changing rapidly, and each community is taking a slightly different approach to testing procedures, work exclusion, and self-quarantine.
-In addition, test kits remain in short supply in many areas.
 Your administrator point person should establish regular contact with the county public health department to monitor the emerging situation.

 For example, at one hospital in Sacramento, CA, the director of quality tracks the latest developments, curates an online information library for medical staff, and holds twice-daily conference calls to update stakeholders.